 SPAO's Residency Coordinator as well as the Director of Education are the keys to upholding SPAO’s creative and collaborative principles and extending our creative philosophy to our artists in residency.

-SPAO's Director of Education will lead a weekly group lab session for artists, and the Residency Coordinator will meet with artists individually on a weekly basis (twice per week for the condensed Summer residency artists).
+SPAO's Director of Education will lead a weekly group lab session for artists, and the Residency Coordinator will meet with artists individually on a weekly basis.
 These sessions will provide support, technical assistance, and facilitate networking opportunities with SPAO faculty, visiting artists, curators, etc. Further mentorship assistance will be available to support residents in refining professional skills such as grant writing, artist statements, exhibition planning and artist talks.

 View list of Mentorship Knowledge Resources